 Originally a centre for the production of silk and paper, Uchiko became wealthy in the 18th century due to the manufacturing of wax from the resin of the Japanese wax tree.
+Despite the subsequent decline of the industry, many of the former merchant houses have been preserved, as have several historic shops and an impressive kabuki theatre.

-This post may contain affiliate links and I might earn a small commission at no additional cost to you.
-For more info click here.
+This post may contain affiliate links, and I might earn a small commission at no additional cost to you.
+For more info, click here.

-What to see and do in Uchiko
+What to See and Do in Uchiko

 Excepting maybe the Kabuki Theatre, there is no real must-see sight in the village.
-The main reason to visit Uchiko is the possibility to walk around a beautifully preserved historical centre where you can try and imagine yourself transported a couple of hundred years into the past.
+The main reason to visit Uchiko is the possibility to walk around a beautifully preserved historical centre, where you can try and imagine yourself transported a couple of hundred years into the past.

 Uchiko-za Kabuki Theatre